emomaxd/Twease/README.md

 --------
 Twease is a header only C++ library designed to provide utilities for animation, tweening, and easing functions.
 It facilitates smooth transitions between values and can be integrated into various applications requiring dynamic value changes over time.

+To see easing functions as visually check [Twease-Visualizer](https://github.com/EmomaxD/TweaseVisualizer) out!

 Features
 --------
 1. **Tweening**: Interpolate between sequences of values over a specified duration.